Phono3py API#

 In [14]: nac_params = parse_BORN(ph3.primitive, filename="BORN")

-where the parse_BORN function requires the corresponding primitive cell of the PhonopyAtoms class.
+where parse_BORN requires the corresponding primitive cell as a PhonopyAtoms instance.

 Regular grid for q-point sampling#

-Phonons are normally sampled on a \(\Gamma\) centre regular grid in reciprocal space.
-There are three ways to specify the regular grid.
+Phonons are normally sampled on a \(\Gamma\)-centred regular grid in reciprocal space.
+There are three ways to specify the grid:

 1. Three integer values